no-chris/chord-symbol/README.md

 Rendering guidelines are very close - though with some differences - to the principles found in `Standardized Chord Symbol Notation: A Uniform System for the Music Profession (1976)` by Carl Brandt and Clinton Roemer.

-### Exactitude
+### Flexibility

-## Guiding principles (non-functional)
+For now, `chord-symbol` does not care if the chord you are writing makes any kind of "musical" sense.
+Feel free to write `Csusb55#567` if you feel like it, and the parser will yield the corresponding interval list.
+Don't expect it to sound good, though, nor to be recognized by a chord fingering library ;-)

+## Non functional requirements

-- `TDD`first. `chord-symbol` has a *massive* test suite with generated test cases to ensure maximum coverage of all possible chords variations.
+- `TDD`first.
+To meet the guiding principle of `Universality`, `chord-symbol` has a *massive* unit test suite with generated test cases to ensure correct parsing of all possible chords symbols variations.
-- Low barriers entry for community contribution: plain Javascript, little to no dependencies, in-line documentation and 100% code coverage.
+- Low entry barriers for community contributions: plain Javascript, little to no dependencies, in-line documentation, 100% code coverage, and contributor guide.

+# Contributor guide

+-